untitaker/python-atomicwrites/README.rst

 might be available under two entries in the filesystem: The name of the temporary file, and the name of the target file.

+Also note that the permissions of the target file may change this way.
+In some situations a ``chmod`` can be issued without any concurrency problems, but since that is not always the case, this library doesn't do it by itself.

 .. _MSDN: https://msdn.microsoft.com/en-us/library/windows/desktop/aa365240%28v=vs.85%29.aspx

 Alternatives and Credit